cdev-framework/cdev-sdk/README.md

 You can also visit `<url>/hello_world` in your favorite web browser!

-### Not implemented
-(just delete stuff in /src/resources.py then run 'cdev deploy') Delete the project
+Delete the Resources in the Environment
 ```
 $ cdev destroy
 ```

-For a more in depth project that goes into the capabilities of Cdev, check out our [documentation](https://staging.cdevframework.io/docs/).
+For a more in depth information about the capabilities of Cdev, check out our [documentation](https://staging.cdevframework.io/docs/).

 ## Supported Resources